jpasqua/MultiMon/doc/MultiMonGUI.md

 <a name="forecast-screen"></a>
 ### Forecast Screen

-The Forecast Screen uses [OpenWeatherMap.org](http://OpenWeatherMap.org) to get the forecast for the city that was configured using the Web UI.
-The screen displays 6 forecasts arranged in two columns.
-It starts with the forecast for the next 3 hours.
-After that it presents the 5-day day forecast.
-They are ordered from top top bottom, left to right.
+The Forecast Screen uses [OpenWeatherMap.org](http://OpenWeatherMap.org) to get the 5-day forecast for the city that was configured using the Web UI.
+The screen is arranged as two columns with 3 forecasts each for a total of six cells.
+They are ordered chronologically from top to bottom, left to right.
+We use the first cell for the current temperature.
+The rest of the cells are the 5-day forecast.

-Each cell shows an icon representing the weather condition (e.g. Sunny or Rain), the low/high temperature, and the day / hour when the high will occur.
-Since the first forecast is just for a single 3 hour period, it only shows the average temperature (not high and low).
+Each cell shows an icon representing the weather condition (e.g. Sunny or Rain), the low/high temperature for the day, and the day/hour when the high will occur.
+Obviously the weather conditions can change throughout the day but there is only space to display one weather condition icon.
+To accomodate this I display the weather condition icon corresponding to the time of the high temperature.

+Note: Since the first entry corresponds to the current conditions, it only shows one temperature (not high and low).
+The hour displayed is the hour when the reading was taken.

 ![](images/ss/ForecastScreen.png)